 The Jeanie Project is a charity which provides community groups with free access to an easy to use online platform called KIM.
 Community groups include, but are not limited to, charities, food banks, advice centres and MP surgeries.

 KIM facilitates the collection of information from clients with legal problems.
-The information is signposted to local advice infrastructure or sent to our pro bono legal advisers who will work remotely to analyse the client’s problem and contact them directly with advice.
+The information is signposted to local advice infrastructure or sent to our pro bono legal advisers who will work remotely to analyse the client’s problem and contact them directly with free advice.

 Currently in pilot phase, The Jeanie Project will respond to the needs of community groups and charities as it develops.